lsst-dm/dmtn-208/index.rst

 Aborting jobs
 -------------

-Neither Celery nor Dramatiq support cancellation of a task once it begins executing.
-(See `Bogdanp/dramatiq#37 <https://github.com/Bogdanp/dramatiq/issues/37>`__ for some discussion and a way to implement task cancellation as a customization to Dramatiq.)

-It's not clear whether this feature will be necessary.
-It would be useful if a user accidentally started a resource-intensive request and then realized there was an error in the request and the results would be useless.
-However, it's not yet clear whether that case will be common enough to warrant the implementation complexity.

-Therefore, the initial implementation will not support aborting a UWS job if that job has already started.
+In the initial implementation, we won't support aborting jobs.
-Posting ``PHASE=ABORT`` to the job phase URI will therefore return a 303 redirect to the job URI but will not change the phase.
+Posting ``PHASE=ABORT`` to the job phase URL will therefore return a 303 redirect to the job URL but will not change the phase.
 (The UWS spec appears to require this behavior.)

+In a later version of the service, we will use `dramatiq-abort <https://flared.github.io/dramatiq-abort/>`__ to implement this feature.

 Discovery
 =========